Remediation works associated with former Barking Riverside landfill.

 The revised CGL remediation strategy was fully approved by the Environment Agency and local authority.
 It comprised:

-• Treatability trials of materials impacted by spent oxide which were rolled out into a remediation process using soil stabilisation and encapsulation techniques (these were undertaken by Envirotreat prior to commencement of the remediation works proper, the findings indicated that the proposed treatment minimised cyanide release mobility of the spent oxide waste).
+- The Regulators necessitated the requirement to undertake comprehensive treatability trials of the spent oxide materials.
+The proposed remediation strategy was soil stabilisation and encapsulation.
+Envirotreat undertook site sampling and treatability trials prior to commencement of the remediation works.
+The findings indicated that the proposed treatment strategy minimised / reduced free cyanide release / mobility from the spent oxide waste.

-• Design and implementation of an E-Clay Permeable Reactive Barrier (PRB) to mitigate potential risks to the neighbouring Gores Brook and the River Thames from perched groundwater and landfill leachate.
-The barrier was installed down to the underlying cohesive alluvium at a depth varying between 3.5m to 7m below ground level (a comprehensive PRB Barrier design was undertaken and approved prior to the the remediation works being undertaken, the barrier installation works were undertaken over a 10 week programme).
+- Design and installation of an E-Clay Permeable Reactive Barrier (PRB) along the southern and eastern extent of the landfill site to mitigate potential risks to the neighbouring River Thames and Gores Brook respectively from perched groundwater and landfill leachate.
+A further short section of low permeability barrier was required along the western landfill boundary.
+The barrier was to be installed down into the underlying cohesive alluvium at a depth varying between 3.5m to 7m below ground level.
+A comprehensive PRB design was undertaken and approved prior to the remediation works being undertaken.
+The barrier installation works were undertaken over a 10 week programme.

 Remediation Works